alexandertrefz/essence/packages/website/protocols.md

 nothing reaches is not emitted at all, exactly as an unreferenced standard library Method is not.

-A provided Method is never part of the witness itself.
-One body answers for every conformer, so there is nothing per-conformer for a witness to name — which is also why an override is not visible through a bound.
+A witness names every Method the Protocol declares, provided ones included: the conformer's override where it wrote one, and this shared const where it did not.
+The const takes the witness it was read off, which an object literal can not name while it is being written, so a witness with a provided half is built by `$type.providedConformance`, which closes each provided entry over the finished map.
+That is what makes a bounded call and a direct call one answer.

 The const is named `$es_<Protocol>__<member>`, with a DOUBLE separator.
 A Namespace member's const joins with one, and no member name can begin with `_`,